dtonhofer/prolog_notes/swipl_notes/about_exceptions/case_study.md

 % ---
 % The predicate to verify all the arguments that will be passed to core_foo/4.
 % It either succeeds (deterministically) or throws.
+It looks a bit ugly.
 % ---

 before_foo(X,Y,Z,ZoneName) :-